 1. Cell

-A cell is a smallest but most powerful part of a spreadsheet.
+A cell is the smallest but most powerful part of a spreadsheet.
 You can enter your data into a cell either by typing or by copy-paste.
 Data can be a text, a number, or a date.
 You can also customize it by changing its size, font color, background color, borders, etc. Every cell is identified by its cell address, cell address contains its column number and row number (If a cell is on the 11th row and on column AB, then its address will be AB11).

 2. Worksheet